acharrex/magento2-extension-ajax-listing/README.md

 ## Support

-If you have any issues, open a bug report in GitHub's [issue tracker](https://github.com/shopigo/magento2-extension-ajax-listing/issues).
+If you have any issues, open a bug report in GitHub's [issue tracker](https://github.com/acharrex/magento2-extension-ajax-listing/issues).

 ## Change logs

+**Version 1.0.1** (2019-02-07)
+- Fix composer.json for Magento 2.3

 **Version 1.0.0** (2018-10-09)
 - First version